microsoft/vscode-iot-workbench/docs/embedded-linux/generate-PnP-device-code-and-develop-in-containerized-toolchain.md

 ## Build Application in Containerized Toolchain

 You use the built-in containerized toolchain to build the generated device code stub.
-Currently you can compile code in one of these platform toolchains on the basis of your target device machine platform: `armv7`, `arm64` and `x86`.
+Currently you can compile code in one of these platform toolchains on the basis of your target machine platform: `armv7`, `arm64` and `x86`.
 The application you build simulates a device that connects to an IoT hub.
 The application sends telemetry and properties and receives commands.

 1. Open Command Palette and select "**Azure IoT Device Workbench: Configure Project for Device Development Environment...**"

 2. Select **Embedded_Linux (Preview)** as platform type.

 3. Select **Azure IoT Device C SDK for x86 Linux** as your toolchain container for your device platform.
-Later we the built application will be able to be executed in x86 Linux machine.
+Later the built application will be able to be executed in x86 Linux machine.

 4. Select **No** to open the configured project in remote container.